 of Atomic Energy, awarded him the NBHM Post-doctoral Fellowship in 2008.
 With this fellowship, he did his

-post-doctoral research in IIT Madras until he joined IIT Indore in September 2010 as an Assistant Professor.
+post-doctoral research at IIT Madras until he joined IIT Indore in September 2010 as an Assistant Professor.

-He had been a visiting researcher in University of Turku, Finland supported by Centre for International Mobility (CIMO) in 2009.
+He was also a visiting researcher for three months in the University of Turku, Finland, supported by Centre for International Mobility (CIMO), in 2009.

 After joining IIT Indore, he has participated and

-delivered a series of invited talks in several scientific events held in India, Japan, China, United States, and Ukraine.
+delivered a series of invited talks at several scientific events held in India, Japan, China, United States, Ukraine, and Russia.